SEND Information Report 2020-21

 - The school has an on-going training programme for all staff to improve the teaching and learning of children including those with SEN and disabilities.
 This includes whole-school training on SEND issues such behaviour and speech and language difficulties.

 - Individual teachers and support staff attend training courses run by external agencies that are relevant to the needs of specific children in their class e.g. hearing impairment.
-There are also online training materials such as the Focus on SEND Programme that staff are encouraged to use.
+There are also online training materials that staff are encouraged to use to update knowledge and skills.

 - The school also utilises the expertise of professionals working within the school to provide bespoke training packages to suit the training needs of its staff according to school priorities.